MaruvkaLab/MSMuTect_4/README.md

 Note: The binary is slightly slower than the 'Local' option.
 Download the binary from the following link:
 [fill in link]

-### Local
+## Docker
+To build:
+docker build -t msmutect-docker .
+To run:
+docker run --rm -it msmutect-docker [flags]

+## Bash Script
-If on a different platform, or to achieve maximum performance (~25% faster than the binary), do the following:
+If on a different platform, or to achieve maximum performance (~15% faster than the binary), do the following:
 git clone https://github.com/MaruvkaLab/MSMuTect_4
 cd MSMuTect_4
 pip3 install -r requirements.txt
-bash build.sh  #optional; improves performance
-When running, use MSMuTect_4/msmutect.sh everywhere the documentation says 'msmutect'
+bash build_cython.sh  #optional; improves performance.
+Otherwise, this is the slowest option When running, use MSMuTect_4/msmutect.sh everywhere the documentation says 'msmutect'

+### Windows Users
+MSMuTect cannot run on Windows without WSL because one of MSMuTect's dependencies (pysam) is linux-only.
+While there are replacements for pysam, they are not considered as mature and stable as pysam.
+Windows users can use WSL to run MSMuTect, although this will incur a significant performance hit if the files are under C:/ (/mnt/c) due to WSL's translation layer

 # A Note About Versions
 The versions are very confused due to a discontinuous history of development.
 Practically speaking